Teaching Observations for Faculty, Staff, and Postdocs

 Process for Teaching Observations

-- Step 2: In-class observation: class is observed for approximately 1 hour, even if the class runs longer.
+- Step 2: Class observation: the class session will be observed (in-person, remotely, or via a recording link shared by the instructor) by the CTL consultant for approximately 1 hour, even if the class runs longer.

 - Step 3: Post-observation consultation: instructors meet with their consultant to debrief the teaching observation experience and discuss observed evidence of effective teaching, areas for further development, and next steps.

-At the conclusion of the observation process, instructors will receive a written consultant report, which will include a summary of the experience, feedback, and resources for further development.
+At the conclusion of the observation process, instructors will receive a brief summary of the experience and next steps as identified by the instructor.
 Finally, instructors will be asked to complete a feedback survey for CTL staff to continue to improve the Teaching Observation process.

 What topics can be addressed through a teaching observation?